microsoft/scs25-copilot-studio-extensibility/docs/lab-04/index.md

     Ready to accept connections for tunnel: x.x

     <!-- markdownlint-disable-next-line MD033 -->
+    > [!ALERT]
-    > [!Alert] It's very important to select the URL that looks like this: <https://x-3000.x.devtunnels.ms>
+    > It's very important to select the URL that looks like this: <https://x-3000.x.devtunnels.ms>
     >
     > The other URL - with *:3000* in the URL - will give you errors later on.